 Yes, Alexander Graham Bell was the first to patent a telephone.
 But the device he patented was nothing like the phones that eventually went into production.
 He invented a form of voice powered telephone, that could transmit sound over wires, but only for short distances.
 Edison and others invented the carbon microphone which later was used in telephony.
 So Bell invented a phone, just not the phone we ended up using.

 By the 1960's, everyone hated the phone company.
 I recall a cold-war dark comedy at the time, where the real enemy was revealed to be, not the USSR, or the USA, but AT&T. Having a monopoly on all phone service, the phone company "Ma Bell" didn't try too hard.

 Things got worse when they broke up the phone company into "Baby Bells" and then decided that long distance should be opened up to competition.
 Long distance prices dropped, but service providers started "slamming" their service onto people's lines.
 And then these weird "add-on" phone services were started.

 Wireless (cell phones) seemed like a way to get away from the hegemony of the land-line.
 We all know how that worked out.
 One wireless company executive explained to me how they used the "threshold of pain" theory in service and billing.
-So long as only about half the customers were complaining, they knew they had pushed the monthly costs (and the poor service) to their limits.
+So long as only about half the customers were complaining, they knew they had lowered their monthly costs (and increased their poor service) to the limit.

 Cable television got its start in the late 1960's when a guy in Pennsylvania put an antenna on a mountain top so he could get stations from Pittsburgh.
 He neighbors asked if they could tap into his cable, and the cable TV industry was born.
 He invented the temperature-compensated line amplifier, which was key to the success of cable.